-Published October 4, 2016 | Updated August 9, 2019
+Published October 4, 2016 | Updated July 30, 2020

 Coming up with that strategy starts with asking yourself some questions.
 How long are you going to need the equipment?
-Will you have long-term business to support the equipment investment?
+Will you have a long-term business to support the equipment investment?
 Will you have the staff to keep up with the growth?

-Starting with rental or short-term leasing allows you to return the equipment if needed to minimize the risk of business downturn and avoid long-term commitments to assets you might not need in the long term.
+Starting with rental or short-term leasing allows you to return the equipment if needed to minimize the risk of business downturn and avoid lengthy commitments to assets you might not need in the long term.

 Then there’s cash.
 Financing allows you to create a strategy where you pay for what you use, instead of paying for the entire asset.
-This approach improves cash flow – the most critical financial measure for a growing company – and preserves cash balances by avoiding lumpy capital expenditures.
+This approach improves cash flow – the most critical financial measure for a company – and preserves cash balances by avoiding lumpy capital expenditures.
 Financing can also allow for the maximum tax benefits from depreciation and the Section 179 tax deduction.
 Talk to your tax and accounting professional for details.